tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 A retrospective is an exercise designed to help a team identify opportunities for growth or celebrate wins.
 They can be complex but I like to use a fairly simple model for the sake of simpler logistics.

-You can run one after a project launches (to focus on process), amongst a discipline team (to focus on team process), or anytime you feel like there are things to discuss (this is the stage we were in.)
-It’s a great time to _pause_ and reflect on things we forget about when we get lost in everyday work.
+You can run one after a project launches (to focus on process), amongst a discipline team (to focus on team process), or anytime you feel like there are things to discuss (this is the stage we were in).
+It’s a great time to _pause_ and reflect on things we often forget about when we get lost in everyday work.

 The goals of a retrospective:

 - To celebrate and identify what the team is doing well
-- To bring problems up to your colleagues
+- To bring problems you've experienced in the past
 - To discuss things in an honest and transparent way
 - To encourage newer team members to participate honestly by setting an example